 In 2011, there were 23 communities where recent immigrants represented 10% or more of the total population.
 Of these, 17 were located in the Prairies, and 19 were in non-metro regions.
-In he 23 communities were "hot spots," located within regions with a relatively population being recent immigrants.
-Thus, most "hot spot" communities were s experience in welcoming new immigrants.
+In addition, most of the 23 communities were "hot spots," located within regions with a relatively low share of their population being recent immigrants.
+Thus, most "hot spot" communities were in regions with less experience in welcoming new immigrants.